Before you start the installation, make sure you have the following:

 Step 4: Select the desired language and click on Next.

-Step 5: Choose the medium you want to use:
+Step 5: Choose the following medium:

 - USB flash drive: Connect an empty USB stick of at least 8 GB.
 All content on the USB flash drive will be erased